15 TED Talks in Spanish You’ve Been Missing Out On

 As Badilla uses some specialized vocabulary, it can be extremely helpful to have the English translation under the Spanish subtitles.
 You could also turn the English version off completely and instead check the subtitles whenever you come across an unfamiliar word.
 Hover over a word to see a quick definition or click on it for an in-depth flashcard with example sentences and videos.

-There are other TED talks in the program’s Spanish media library, along with other authentic Spanish content like movie clips, music videos, interviews and more.
+There are other TED talks in the program’s Spanish media library, along with other Spanish content.

 What defines a genius?